NelsonTheLotus/Spectrum/README.md

 # Spectrum
-A adaptable, quick and easy text output coloring library.
+A flexible, portable and adaptable console output coloring library for C/C++.